 The development plan for 2014-2020 has been carried out on the basis of the implementation plans.
 The first implementation plan is prepared for 2014-2017.
 The Ministry of Education and Research is responsible for the implementation of the development plan.
 Also involved in its implementation are the Ministry of Social Affairs, the Ministry of Justice, the Ministry of the Interior and the Ministry of Culture, as well as other parties - first and foremost youth field agencies and associations and local and county governments in accordance with their areas of responsibility on the basis of the development plan's implementation plans.
-Playing important roles in the development plan's implementation plans.
-Playing important roles in the development plan's implementation plans.
-Playing for the Youth in Action Programme (Archimedes Foundation).
+Playing important roles in the development plan's implementation within the area of administration of the Ministry of Education and Research, the Estonian Youth Work Centre and the Estonian National Agency for the Youth in Action Programme (Archimedes Foundation).